 |---|---|---|---|

-Remote Jobs That Pay Well by Category
+Remote Jobs That Pay Well by Industry: Salary Comparison Table

 - Remote Software Engineer: $72,000–$188,000+.
-Software development remains the highest-paying remote field, with senior engineers at companies like GitLab, Stripe, and Automattic earning well into the six figures.
-RemotelyTalents reports that 16.9% of software engineering roles offer salaries exceeding $200,000.
+Software development remains the highest-paying remote field.
+RemotelyTalents reports 16.9% of software engineering roles offer salaries exceeding $200,000.

 - Cloud Architect: $87,000–$170,000.
 Cloud infrastructure expertise (AWS, Azure, GCP) commands premium salaries as companies continue migrating operations to the cloud.